alejandrochang/Algorithms/ML/README.md

 Output Examples:
+Classification -> The value of our labels belong to a discrete set

+Example:
+Question: Based on how many hours a student studied for an examp, did they PASS or FAIL?
+(Variables narrow down to answer)
+A: PASS or FAIL

-Classification -> The value of our labels belong to a discrete set Regression -> The value of our labels belong to a continous set
+Regression -> The value of our labels belong to a continous set

+Example:
+Question: Based on the height of this pine tree, what is its age?
+(A lot of variables)
+A: 0 -> 500 years